AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 ### Publishing Data into AnyLog via Message Broker

-The AnyLog _message broker_ service can act both as its own server (via `run message broker`) and client, or just as a client for third-party brokers such as CloudMQTT and Eclipse Mosquitto.
+The AnyLog _message broker_ service using the command `run message broker`.

+Note that users can configure an AnyLog  node as a client for third-party brokers such as CloudMQTT and Eclipse Mosquitto.
+This option is detailed [here](../../u).

 Publishing data into AnyLog via the _message broker_ allows the data to be transformed locally within AnyLog.
 Once the data is transformed, it is stored on the AnyLog operator node(s).
-Because AnyLog processes the data, data from a single EdgeX app-service can be stored in separate databases and tables.

-Similar to _POST_, when using the _message broker_, you need to execute the MQTT client (as described in run [mqtt client](../../message%20broker.md)) on the AnyLog side for the node to accept incoming data.
-However, unlike REST _POST_, the connection information can either be the node itself (acting as both server and client) or connecting to a third-party server (such as CloudMQTT or Eclipse Mosquitto), with the service functioning solely as a client.
+Make sure the following steps are done on each AnyLog node that provides the message broker service:

+1. Declare the mapping rules associated to a topic.
+The rules need to include the database name and table name that are assigned to the data.
+2. Similar to _POST_, when using the _message broker_ service, enable the mapping rules using the client service (described in run
+[mqtt client](../../message%20broker.md)).
+This service is enabled using the command: `run mqtt client`

-1. On AnyLog (operator) side, execute `run mqtt client` - Note, no two MQTT clients (on the same network service) can have the same topic name.
+Note, no two MQTT clients (on the same network service) can have the same topic name.
 The example below runs as a local server-client message broker, while the [training script](https://github.com/AnyLog-co/deployment-scripts/blob/os-dev/scripts/training/mqtt_call.al) connects to a third party script.